KeithIMyers/chromiumos-docs/simple_chrome_workflow.md

 * External contributors, see http://www.chromium.org/developers/how-tos/api-keys
   You'll need to put them in your `out_board/Release/args.gn file`, see below.
-* Googlers, see go/building-chrome to get internal source.
-If you have src-internal in your .gclient file the official API keys will be set up automatically.
+* Googlers, see http://go/building-chrome to get internal source.
+If you have `src-internal` in your `.gclient` file the official API keys will be set up automatically.

 ## Run `cros chrome-sdk`

 Run this from within your Chromium checkout (not the Chromium OS chroot):

-**Have you setup gsutil yet?**
+**Have you set up gsutil yet?**

-> Steps below may run slow and fail with "Login Required" from gsutil.
+> Steps below may run slowly and fail with "Login Required" from gsutil.
 Use
 > depot_tools/gsutil.py and run `gsutil config` (outside) to set the authentication
 > token.
 (If you are a Googler, use your @google.com account)
 >